abbyhirtle/escape-the-desert/README.md

 *Press space to begin.*

 Avoid Obstacles:
-*Use WAD or the arrow keys to jump or dodge obstacles in the road*
+*Use AD or the arrow keys to dodge obstacles*
+*Use W, space bar, or the up arrow to jump over obstacles*

 Restart After a Crash:
 *Click the screen to restart and try again.*